How to Strip Saltillo Tile

-(The fine print … PLEASE consult with a local flooring professional for advice specific to your job site.
-This post is intended to share our opinion, based on personal experience, for how to strip Saltillo tile.
+(The fine print … PLEASE consult a local flooring professional for advice on your job site.
+This post is intended to share our opinion, based on personal experience, on how to strip Saltillo tile.
 There are a variety of ways and products for stripping Mexican tile.
 You do you.)

 Materials for Stripping Saltillo & Terracotta Tiles

 First things first.
 Preparation for how to strip Saltillo tile is the critical first step.
 It’s like baking a cake only to find out you’re missing a cake pan.
 So, get all the supplies ready from the start to avoid wasting time and money.

 These recommended materials are based on our experience of stripping an outdoor space.
 Using a solvent-based stripping chemical was a no-brainer because it was the most effective.
 But the decision of using a stinky stripper chemical bids a larger chain of events.

 Solvent-based strippers stink… a lot.
 The high VOC chemicals released into the air require wearing a mask & gloves for protection.
 Use a good mask to combat the health hazard.

 Additionally, the best way to remove solvent-based strippers is through pressure washing.
 The pressure-washing process throws solidified stripper residue (literally) everywhere.
 So, pants and waterproof shoes or boots are recommended for skin protection.